Should You Be a 'Giver' at Work?

 ‘Give and Take’

 Let me explain.
-Extensive research on this question finds that some people who care deeply about people and put others first can be left with little to show for it.
+Extensive research on this question finds that some people who put others first at work may not benefit.
 They end up at the bottom.

-However, the more important part of this research shows that some people who give to others are among the most successful.
+However, the more important part of this research shows that more people who give to others are among the most successful.

 This is the research of Adam Grant, professor at The Wharton School of Business, documented in his book Give and Take: Why Helping Others Drives Our Success. *